Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets

 \begin{rmk} The paper \cite{onus2022quantifying} discusses connected components of a periodic graph $K$ in terms of homology, namely Theorem~1(1) proves that $H_0(K)$ has a basis of $\sum_{i=1}^N [\mathbb{Z}^d : W_{Q_i}]$ elements, see details in their section 3.1, but without describing an algorithm for finding such a basis.
-Our results complement their approach by proving the time complexity for checking the connectivity of a dynamic periodic graph in Theorem~\ref{thm:bridge_length_time} whilst keeping track of its connected components. \end{rmk}
+Our results complement their approach by proving the time complexity for checking the connectivity of a dynamic periodic Euclidean graph in Theorem~\ref{thm:bridge_length_time} whilst keeping track of its connected components. \end{rmk}

 \begin{lem}[ignored edges] Let an edge $e$ be a $\La$-equivalence class of a straight-line edge $[p,q]+\La$ in a lifted periodic graph $G$ for some points $p,q\in S$.
-If Algorithm~\ref{alg:bridge_length} does not add the edge $e$ to a labelled quotient graph $Q$, then the points $p,q$ are already connected by a path in the graph $G$ lifted from $Q$ by Lemma~\ref{lem:lifting}. \end{lem} \begin{proof} The loop stage in Algorithm~\ref{alg:bridge_length} ignores an edge $e$ in the cases below.
+If Algorithm~\ref{alg:bridge_length} does not add the edge $e$ to a labelled quotient graph $Q$, then the points $p,q$ are already connected by a path in the graph $G\subset\R^n$ lifted from $Q$ by Lemma~\ref{lem:lifting}. \end{lem} \begin{proof} The loop stage in Algorithm~\ref{alg:bridge_length} ignores an edge $e$ in the cases below.